'Rust' To Premiere Three Years After On-Set Shooting

 Filming was halted by the fatal incident, but completed last year on location in Montana.

-Hutchins, a former journalist who grew up in Ukraine, had been named as one of the industry's rising stars in 2019 by American Cinematographer magazine.
+She was named by American Cinematographer magazine as one of the industry's rising stars in 2019.

 Controversy around women

+Industry guidelines on firearm use were revised last winter for the first time in 20 years.
+Among other changes, they now specify that only an armourer can hand a weapon to an actor.

-Prosecutors said Baldwin was handed the gun on set by the film's first assistant director, who later pleaded guilty to negligent use of a deadly weapon.
+Prosecutors said Baldwin was handed the gun on set by the film's first assistant director, who later pled guilty to negligent use of a deadly weapon.

-Souza said "the safety bulletin doesn't go quite far enough.
-I think they should mandate that no real weapons be used."

-The "Rust" premiere is not the only controversy at the festival, whosejury is presided over this year by Oscar winner Cate Blanchett.

-Zydowicz was forced to apologise after appearing to suggest that including more women cinematographers might lead to "mediocre film production" in the line-up.
+This year's edition of Camerimage runs until November 23 and has Oscar winner Cate Blanchett as its jury president.

+In an article for Cinematography World magazine this month, Zydowicz described the growing recognition of female cinematographers and directors as "crucial".

+But he then asked: "Can we sacrifice works and artists with outstanding artistic achievements solely to make room for mediocre film production?"

-The remarks, for which Zydowicz later apologised, also led Oscar-winning director British director Steve McQueen, a double Oscar winner for "12 Years A Slave", to also stay away in protest at what he called the "deeply offensive words".
+The remarks, for which Zydowicz later apologised, also led Oscar-winning director Steve McQueen to withdraw in protest.

 Legal Disclaimer: